Using Seafile Drive Client on Linux¶

 Fedora¶

-Note: For fedora33 or above, you can install directly from the official Fedora repository.
+Note: You can install directly from the official Fedora repository.

 sudo dnf install -y seadrive-gui